stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/saap-authorization-roles.md

 # Roles in SAAP

 Depending on responsibilities of a role, specific roles can be assigned to user groups, which enable them to achieve there daily tasks.
-Below is a list of roles provided by SAAP for different user groups
+Below is a list of roles provided by SAAP for different user groups.

 Namespaces are divided into two sub-categories:

 - **Stakater owned** : created by the Stakater team which consists of projects/namespaces with format `openshift*`, `stakater*`, `kube*`, `redhat*`, `default`
 - **Customer owned** : created by the customer

-## 1.SAAP Cluster Admin (sca)
+## SAAP Cluster Admin (sca) role

-SAAP Cluster Admin (sca):
+The permissions for the SAAP Cluster Admin (sca) role includes:

 ### Operators Permissions